Ipstenu/varnish-http-purge/readme.txt

 * The post/page edited
 * Any categories, tags, and/or custom taxonomies associated with the page
 * Related feeds
-* Associated json API pages
+* Associated JSON API pages

 In addition, your <em>entire</em> cache will be deleted on the following actions: